KatsarosG/Tic-Tac-Toe-unbeatable/README.md

 # Tic-Tac-Toe-unbeatable
-A unbeatable python tic tac toe AI
+An unbeatable python tic-tac-toe AI

+Not the most efficient code as it was created with the challenge of not to use classes, dictionaries and other things.